jeroenvermeulen/micropython/README.md

-# Boilerplate for MicroPython on ESP32
+# Boilerplate for MicroPython on ESP32 with WebREPL
 Will probably work on other boards like ESP8266, but I haven't tested it.

 # Configuration